 From losing weight to getting rich, a lot of people are desperate to believe there’s gain without pain.

-I did my first news story on weight-loss products more than 15 years ago.
+I did my first news story on weight-loss products more than 20 years ago.
 The subject was fat-burning pants that supposedly made you thinner while you slept.
-(Do a search for “fat-burning pants” and you’ll see they’re still being sold today.)

-The expert I interviewed was an M.D. specializing in weight-loss research at a local university.
-I don’t need the script to remember his exact words: “There are two ways to lose weight.
-Eat less or exercise more.”
+The expert I interviewed was a medical doctor specializing in weight-loss research at a local university.
+I don’t need the script to remember his exact words: “There are two ways to lose weight: Eat less or exercise more.”

 Create a product that promises a quick fix to a common illness, and you’re in business.
 Don’t worry about people reading the label — just create a catchy ad.

-In 2008 we did a TV news story on a widely advertised headache remedy called HeadOn: You can watch the story here.
-The idea seemed appealing – rub a wax stick resembling lip balm on your head and your headache would disappear.
+In 2008, we did a TV news story on a widely advertised headache remedy called HeadOn.
+The idea seemed appealing — rub a wax stick resembling lip balm on your head, and your headache would disappear.

 If anything that ridiculous can be sold, what can’t be?
 Don’t be concerned the big drugstore chains will laugh you out of their office when you come up with your concoction.
 When I did my story, at least one major chain not only offered HeadOn, they created their own generic version.

 I called the Federal Trade Commission to ask how they could allow a product so silly to be marketed so heavily.
 Their response: We generally don’t start an investigation until we receive lots of complaints.
 Even then, the process could take years.

 While there’s always an audience for practically anything that promises a quick fix to a common problem, desperate folks are the mother lode for the unscrupulous.
 From foreclosure rescue to debt settlement to nonexistent government grants, many of the most successful scams target people down on their luck.